jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >John Q. Worker

 Here are some style choice follow up prompts:
-* Write as a formal business letter.
+* Write it as a formal business letter.
 * Write it as a joke.
 * Write it as if by Dr. Seuss.
 * Write it as some who's sick and tired of work, as in "Take this job and shove it!"